ncas-force/force-docs/docs/hysplit/runninghysplit.rst

     *   **Meteorological Data:** Indicate the path to the meteorological data files.
     *   **Output Options:** Set the output file names, formats, and other options.

-    A typical control file might look like this (adjust as needed) :
+    A typicals ntrol file might look like this (adjust as needed) :

     ```
     CONTROL